stepanjaburek/bayeswatch/README.md

 - [Chi Feng](https://chi-feng.github.io/mcmc-demo/) for the cool MCMC visualisations
 - Richard McElreath for `rethinking` and making me understand Bayesian stats accessible
+- Claude Code for 95% of building the package

 ## License